jaworra/Batch-Code/README.md

  - Bash

  #### What the project does?
-Automating windows task including renaming, moving, scheduling, mapping drives,splitting files into manageable chunks, parsing arguments to exe's etc.
+Automating OS task including renaming, moving, scheduling, mapping drives,splitting files into manageable chunks, parsing arguments to exe's etc.